d00ksky/neovimrc/README.md

  ~/.local/share/nvim/site/pack/packer/start/packer.nvim
 ```

+You need to be able to open .config/nvim with nvim . to see all files and then navigate to packer.lua

 Then open nvim in nvim folder in .config, find packer.lua and do :so
 then :PackerSync and you are ready to go.

 You also need to do :Copilot setup if you want copilot.
+For Copilot also install Node.js - https://nodejs.org/en/download/
 Then :Copilot enable to enable it